 Science Communication Training: I was the chair of ComSciCon Triangle 2019, a workshop designed to empower STEM graduate students in Research Triangle of North Carolina to communicate the concepts in their field and beyond to diverse audiences.
 I was a co-organizer of the 2018 workshop, where I moderated a panel on ‘Pitfalls of Science Communication‘, organized the Write-a-thon activity and Expert Review Lunch, and facilitated pitching of attendee pieces to outlets like Scientific American and American Scientist.

 At UNC, in my capacity as the Vice President of the American Association of Pharmaceutical Scientists (AAPS) Student Chapter, I facilitated the planning and execution of a Science Communication Bootcamp in January 2019, in collaboration with other student groups.

 OncoBites: I co-founded a cancer research science communication blog called OncoBites where a team of graduate scientists and Ph.D.s with a passion for cancer research has gathered to share cutting-edge research with a wider audience.
-As of June 2018, 24 authors around the world have contributed over 90 bite-sized articles, approximately five minute reads that share what is exciting in the field of cancer research, with about 18,000 views in more than 100 countries.
+As of Aug 2019, about 30 authors around the world have contributed about 100 bite-sized articles, approximately five minute reads that share what is exciting in the field of cancer research, with over 20,000 views in more than 100 countries.

 Science Writing: I have written numerous scientific pieces for wider audiences.
 A list is attached: